 Eggs - Issues for the Catering Sector

-Can I use my own fresh free range eggs or local farm eggs in my cooking or for breakfast?
+Can I use eggs from my own hens or local farm eggs in my cooking?

 You may also use local farm eggs that are stamped and graded in compliance with the egg marketing legislation.
 The stamp is sufficient to demonstrate the safety of the egg as these flocks have to be tested for Salmonella under the control of the Department of Agriculture, Food and the Marine.

-Can I use unstamped/ungraded eggs in my cooking or for breakfast?
+Can I buy unstamped/ungraded eggs for use in my business?

-Do I need to use pasteurized egg to make mayonnaise or other egg based sauces eg. Hollandaise or Béarnaise and can I make homemade ice cream with fresh free range eggs?
+Do I need to use pasteurised egg to make mayonnaise or other egg based sauces, for example, Hollandaise or Béarnaise, and can I make homemade ice cream with eggs from my own flock?

-The use of duck eggs in ready-to-eat foods that are not cooked, irrespective of source.
-These eggs are commonly contaminated with Salmonella.
+- The use of duck eggs, irrespective of source, is not recommended in ready-to-eat foods that are not cooked, since these eggs are commonly contaminated with Salmonella.